4D syndrome is a term given to syndromic glucagonomas, a type of pancreatic endocrine tumour.

-Adrenal washout can be calculated using the Hounsfield unit value of an adrenal mass on non-enhanced, portal venous phase and 15 minutes delayed CT-scans.
+Adrenal washout can be calculated using the density value of an adrenal mass on non-enhanced, portal venous phase and 15 minutes delayed CT-scans (density measured in Hounsfield units (HU)).
 It is primarily used to diagnose adrenal adenoma.

 Afferent loop syndrome is an intermittent partial or complete mechanical obstruction of the afferent limb of a gastrojejunostomy.

 The syndrome classically refers to obstruction of the upstream limb of a side-to-side gastrojejunostomy, but has also been used to refer to the biliopancreatic limb ...

 Human alpha fetoprotein (AFP) elevation may occur in a vast number of conditions:

 >20 ng/ml is above normal limits but has low specificity for tumor since it may occur in a setting of diffuse liver inju...

 AIDS-defining illnesses are conditions that in the setting of a HIV infection confirm the diagnosis of AIDS, and do not commonly occur in immunocompetent individuals 2.
 According to the CDC surveillance case definition 1, they are:

 bacterial infections: multiple or recurrent